salamander2/HSA2/README.md

 *The intent of this software is to allow new Java programmers to start using graphics without having to learn Swing first.*

-HSA2 does the following:
+### Features
-* provides a JPanel to do graphics on (called "GraphicsConsole").
+* provides a JPanel inside a JFrame to draw graphics on (called "GraphicsConsole").
-* hides all of the event listeners for the mouse and keyboard and implements polling instead.
+* hides all of the event listeners for the mouse and keyboard and implements _polling_ instead.
 This is so students can start using keyboard and mouse input immediately without having to learn about events and event listeners
+* uses all of the Swing drawing commands on the Graphics object (e.g. drawString(), fillOval()).
+* works with Images, ImageIcons, and BufferedImages
+* provides a simple implementation of JOPtionPanes for dialog boxes

+### Limitations:
+* All keyboard input is handled through the Swing KeyListener.
+* There is no error handling for text input: the program displays a message and then ends immediately.
+* There is some flickering still with animated images.
+Using the `syncrhonized` keyword helps.
-* there is no possibility of adding JButtons, JLabels, or other Swing components to the JPanel, but as one can see from the examples, they're not really necessary.
+* No JButtons, JLabels, or other Swing components can be added to the JPanel, but as one can see from the examples, they're not really necessary.
+* most Graphics2D functions do not work (like .rotate()).
+Antialiasing is implmented.
+* only one JPanel is created per JFrame (GraphicsConsole), but you can have multiple GraphicsConsoles

+These limitations will not be fixed.
+The solution is to begin programming in Swing or JavaFX.

 ### The PDF files contain useful documentation.

 ### There are sample programs and tutorials for you to work through.
 See the folder "programs"

-> Limitations:
-> * All keyboard input is handled through the Swing KeyListener.
-> * There is no error handling for text input: the program displays a message and then ends immediately.
-> * There is some flickering still with animated images.
-These limitations will not be fixed.
-The solution is to begin programming in Swing or JavaFX.

 ----